techhat/core/doc/development-guides/dev-systems/docker-slaves.md

 1. Prereqs

+   1. Pull the slave container: `docker pull opencrowbar/ubuntu-slave`

 > The docker-slaves script uses the docker-slave script.
 They are different!

-   1. Install TMux: `sudo apt-get install tmux`
-   1. Pull the slave container: `docker pull opencrowbar/ubuntu-slave`

 Wait until the admin node is up and admin node annealing is complete!